Smithsonian Journeys Experts

 David Scott Palmer

-Over the years, he has traveled widely throughout Central America and Panama.
+Over the years, he has traveled widely throughout Central and South America.
 His experience in the region includes public diplomacy lecture tours in each of the countries and assessments of their diplomatic services for the U.N.
 Development Program (UNDP).
-He has also taught seminars at the Latin American Social Science Faculty (FLACSO) of Costa Rica and served on the Latin American Studies Association (LASA) Observer Mission at the Central American Presidents negotiations in San José (which produced the Arias Peace Plan, for which Costa Rican President Oscar Arias was awarded the Nobel Prize.
-In addition, he was invited to give presentations in Panama in preparation for the final definitive handover of the Canal, and made a recent passage through this early 20th century engineering marvel.
+He has also taught seminars at the Latin American Social Science Faculty (FLACSO) of Costa Rica and served on the Latin American Studies Association (LASA) Observer Mission at the Central American Presidents negotiations in San José (which produced the Arias Peace Plan, for which Costa Rican President Oscar Arias was awarded the Nobel Prize).
+He continues to lecture regularly at U.S. State Department and U.S. military training facilities.

 We were blessed to have Scott for our study leader.
 His expertise was unmatched and it was fascinating listening to his first-hand experiences.
-What a wealth of knowledge!”
+What a wealth of knowledge!

 - Nely, P-C, Legendary Peru

 [Scott] was a fantastic companion with deep knowledge and understanding of Latin America (and I'm Brazilian), in general, and of the Peruvian History, Culture and People, in particular.
 His lectures were fascinating and, at the same time, pleasant.
 He was a wonderful companion and made the work of the tour leader and local leaders easier.
 This is our second tour with the Smithsonian, but we have traveled all around the world.
 He was one of the reasons we loved the tour.
 He was very accessible and answered all our questions not only during the lectures but during the whole trip.